Comparing 1031 vs. 1033 Exchanges

 When to Use 1031 vs. 1033 Exchange

-If you’re considering selling a property and want to reinvest the money, a 1031 exchange allows you to defer taxes on your capital gains while still potentially getting a return on a replacement property.
+Suppose you’re considering selling a property and want to reinvest the money.
+In that case, a 1031 exchange allows you to defer taxes on your capital gains while still potentially getting a return on a replacement property.
 You have 45 days to identify a new property and 180 days to close on the replacement real estate.

-In contrast, the IRC1033 is an option only in specific circumstances or in the aftermath of a natural disaster, accident or other incident on your property.
-Should you meet the 1033 exchange criteria, you can reinvest gains from insurance or condemnation proceedings.
+In contrast, the IRC1033 is an option only in specific circumstances known as an involuntary conversion.
+This occurs in the aftermath of a natural disaster, accident, or other incident on your property.
+In these cases, you can reinvest gains from insurance or condemnation proceedings without recognizing them if you meet the 1033 exchange criteria.

 If you’re unable to use the current property due to an extenuating circumstance, you have two years after the first tax year to find a replacement and reinvest your damage retribution gains.

 There are many other differences between these two exchanges.
-If you have experienced a situation that would qualify you for a 1033 exchange, we recommend working with a tax advisor to understand all of the 1033 exchange benefits and requirements.
+If you have experienced a situation that would qualify you for a 1033 exchange, we recommend working with a tax advisor to understand all the benefits and requirements of 1033 exchanges.

 Benefits of 1031 vs. 1033 Exchange